vishalmysore/Tools4AI/README.md

  log.info(dict.toString());
 ```

-If you do not specify any action then it will be predicted based on prompt and groups
+If you do not specify any action then it will be predicted based on prompt and groups for example

 ```
 MyDiary dict = (MyDiary) tra.processSingleAction(promptText)
 ```
+As you can notice we are not passing any action with the prompt the AI will figure out the action correctly

 A simple Java action can be written like this